tardate/LittleCodingKata/messaging/grpc/explainer/python/README.md

 # The Explainer - Python Version

-This sample implements a Python client and server that talk the [Explainer Protocol](../protocols/explainer.proto).
+This sample implements a Python version of the [Explainer Protocol](../protocols/explainer.proto).

 The Explainer is totally inspired by Natalie Silvanovich's